How I Do It: Ultrasound-Guided Quadratus Lumborum Block

 - Abdominoplasty and iliac crest bone graft

-The QL muscle is a part of the posterior abdominal wall dorsal to the iliopsoas muscle.
-It originates from the medial half of the iliac crest and inserts into the lower medial border of the 12th rib; it also has four small tendinous insertions to the apices of the transverse processes of the upper four lumbar vertebrae.
-The ventral rami of the spinal nerve roots (including the subcostal and iliohypogastric nerves) pass between the QL and its anterior fascia (Figure 1).
+The QL muscle is part of the posterior abdominal wall dorsal to the iliopsoas muscle.
+It originates from the medial half of the iliac crest and inserts into the lower medial border of the 12th rib.
+It has four small tendineous insertions to the apices of the transverse processes of the upper four lumbar vertebrae.
+The ventral rami of the spinal nerve roots (including the subcostal and iliohypogastric nerves) pass between the QL and its anterior fascia.
+(Figure 1)

 QL = quadratus lumborum; LD = latissmus dorsi; ES = erector spinae; TP = transverse process

 The TLF consists of both aponeurotic and fascial connective tissue.
 Its most important function is providing a retinaculum for paraspinal musculature in the lumbar region.
-It consists of three layers: anterior, middle, and posterior.
-The QL is located anterior to the middle layer and is separated from the psoas muscle by the anterior layer.
-The posterior and middle layers of the TLF fuse laterally to form the lateral raphe, a weave of connective tissue that joins with the transversus abdominis and internal oblique muscles.
-The middle layer of the TLF is multilayered (intermuscular septum) and medially attaches to the transverse processes of the vertebra
+It consists of three-layers: anterior, middle, and posterior.
+Using this three-layer model, the QL is situated anterior to the middle layer, separated from the psoas muscle by the anterior layer.
+The posterior and middle layers of the TLF fuse laterally to form the lateral raphe, which is a weave of connective tissue that joins with the transversus abdominis and internal oblique muscles.
+The middle layer of the TLF is multilayered (intermuscular septum) and medially attaches to the transverse processes of the vertebra.5-6 (Figure 2)

 Figure 2.
-Illustrates the different layers of the thoracolumbar fascia.
+The different layers of the thoracolumbar fascia.

-Even though the fascial layers in the thoracic and lumbar regions are described separately, the thoracic and lumbar paravertebral spaces are continuous.
+In the thoracic and lumbar regions, the thoracic and lumbar paravertebral spaces of the fascial layers are continuous.
 This continuity occurs dorsal to the diaphragm through the medial and lateral arcuate ligaments and the aortic hiatus.
-This might be the presumed mechanism of the spread of injectate cranially up to the thoracic paravertebral space and caudally (Figure 3).
-A number of vital structures are susceptible to possible injury, which can make these blocks challenging.
-A clear understanding of the relevant anatomy is critical for safe performance of these blocks.
+This might be the presumed mechanism of spread of injectate cranially up to the thoracic paravertebral space and caudally.7 (Figure 3)

 Figure 3.
-Illustrates a sagittal section showing the fascial relations of the lower thoracic subendothoracic paravertebral space and the retroperitoneal space.
+Sagittal section showing the fascial relations of the lower thoracic subendothoracic paravertebral space and the retroperitoneal space.

-Kidney.
-Caution must be taken to avoid kidney injury.
-The lower pole of the kidney, which lies anterior to the quadratus lumborum muscle, is separated from the QL muscle only by perinephric fat, the posterior layer of renal fascia, and the anterior layer of thoracolumbar fascia (Figure 2).
+Kidney: Caution must be taken to avoid kidney injury.
+The lower pole of the kidney, which lies anterior to the QL muscle, will only be separated from the QL muscle by perinephric fat, the posterior layer of renal fascia, and the anterior layer of thoracolumbar fascia.
+(Figure 2)

-Peritoneum and bowels.
-Anterior to the anterior layer of the TLF is a variable amount of fatty tissue, which forms a bed for the kidneys and the ascending and descending colon (Figure 2).
+Peritoneum and bowels: Anterior to the anterior layer of the TLF, is a variable amount of fatty tissue, which forms a bed for the kidneys and the ascending and descending colon.

 Patient Positioning and Equipment Selection

-The lateral decubitus position is preferred over the supine position as it gives more exposure to the neuroaxial structures, more stability in handling the ultrasound probe and needle, and often more patient comfort.
+The lateral decubitus position is preferred over the supine position as it gives more exposure to the neuro axial structures and more stability in handling the ultrasound probe and needle.
+Additionally, patients are often more comfortable in this position.
 If possible, the hip is abducted and laterally flexed toward the same side of the block to contract the QL muscle.
-After sterile prepping and draping, low frequency (2–6 MHz) curved array ultrasound transducer is preferred to provide adequate penetration and to visualize the three lateral abdominal muscle layers, the QL muscle, and the anatomy of the adjoining lumbar paravertebral area.
-This might be a better option especially when a transmuscular approach is intended.
+After sterile prepping and draping, low frequency (2-6 MHz) curved array ultrasound transducer is preferred to provide adequate penetration and visualize the three lateral abdominal muscle layers, the QL muscle, and the anatomy of the adjoining lumbar paravertebral area.
+This also may be a better option when a transmuscular approach is intended.
 The orientation marker is directed laterally for a transverse scan.

-It is possible to perform in the supine position; the disadvantage is impaired visualization of the lumbar paravertebral area.
+It is possible to perform the QL block in the supine position; however, visualization of the lumbar paravertebral area may be impaired.

-As described previously in the sonoanatomy section of this article, the outline of QL can be seen in two different views: the oblique transverse view at the level of transverse process and the intertransverse process view.
-The advantage of an intertransverse view is the visualization of the psoas muscle completely by avoiding the acoustic shadow of the transverse process.
-The transducer may need to be slightly tilted medially to produce both of the above-mentioned views (Figure 6).
+As described previously in the sonoanatomy section of this article, the outline of the QL can be seen in two different views: the oblique transverse view at the level of transverse process and at inter-transverse process view.
+The advantage of the inter-transverse view is the complete visualization of the psoas muscle by avoiding the acoustic shadow of the transverse process.
+The transducer may need to be slightly tilted medially to produce both of the above-mentioned views.
 The procedure can be done using either of these two views; however, it is suggested that doing the procedure with the transverse process in view may be better with the bone as an easy identifiable landmark making.
-It is also advisable to double-check the other anatomical landmarks—such as tapering transversus abdominis muscle, transverse process or lamina of the visualized vertebra, and vital organs such as kidney and peritoneal folding—while scanning by moving the transducer from posterior to anterior and vice versa before finalizing the point of needle insertion.
+It is also advisable to double check the other anatomical landmarks such as tapering transversus abdominis muscle, transverse process or lamina of the concerned vertebra, and vital organs like kidney and peritoneal folding, while scanning by moving the transducer from posterior to anterior and vice versa before finalizing the point of insertion of the needle.